mehmandarov/mehmandarov.github.io/_posts/2017-05-16-cmd-tools-for-developers.markdown

 sonar.sourceEncoding=ISO-8859-1
 {% endhighlight %}

-Then you will need to install and run [SonarQube Scanner][10] from each module directory that contains `sonar-project.properties file:
+Then you will need to install and run [SonarQube Scanner][10] from each module directory that contains `sonar-project.properties` file:

 {% highlight bash %}
 sonar-scanner
 {% endhighlight %}

-As a **_bonus_** feature, I might also suggest that if you don't have time setting up SonarQube on a separate machine, but want quick peek on how your project is doing, you can download and boot up a [Docker image][11] in no time, and later decide whether you want to create a dedicated machine for running SonarQube, or keep it as it is.
+As a **_bonus_** feature, I might also suggest that if you don't have time setting up SonarQube on a separate machine, but want quick peek on how your project is doing, you can download and boot up as a [Docker image][11] in no time, and later decide whether you want to create a dedicated machine for running SonarQube, or keep it as it is.
 Just remember that the database it uses out of the box should not be used for anything other than testing.